I’ve had a revelation. And it involves my arse. By way of explanation, here is my review of the LifeLine Essential Clip-On Rear

 Er, back to the show?

-The LifeLine Essentials Clip On Rear Mudguard
+The LifeLine Essentials Clip-On Rear

 So what do you get in the box … er, not-a-box?

 It’s a pretty straightforward piece of plastic, attached to a bracket that you tighten around the bike seat post.
-There is a little hinged arm thingummy that allows some flexibility on how the mudguard is positioned over the rear wheel.
+There is a little hinged arm thingummy that allows some flexibility on how the

 The bracket that attaches to your seat post is tightened with the aid of a Philips screwdriver.
-The two pivot points that you can use to position the mudguard at the optimal angle and distance from your wheel are adjusted by finger-tightening the dials, which in turn tighten the bolts that lock the joints into position.
+The two pivot points that you can use to position the

-LifeLine (or Wiggle I suppose, as it’s their brand) supply a few different sized collars to allow the mudguard to be fitted to a range of different diameter seat posts:
+LifeLine (or Wiggle I suppose, as it’s their brand) supply a few different sized collars to allow the

 I imagine this is obvious from the photos, but I’ll say it anyway.
 I don’t think the guard would attach successfully to seat posts that are not round in profile – for example, aero posts with more of a tear drop profile (#aero).